kedro-org/kedro/docs/source/04_user_guide/08_advanced_io.md

   3. call `super().__init__()` with positional arguments `filepath`, `version`, and, optionally, with a `glob` and an `exists` functions if it uses non-local filesystem (see [kedro.extras.datasets.pandas.CSVDataSet](/kedro.extras.datasets.pandas.CSVDataSet) as an example) AND
   4. modify its `_describe`, `_load` and `_save` methods respectively to support versioning (see [`kedro.extras.datasets.pandas.CSVDataSet`](/kedro.extras.datasets.pandas.CSVDataSet) for an example implementation)

+ >*Note:* If a new version of a dataset is created mid-run, for instance by an external system adding new files, it will not interfere in the current run, i.e. the load version stays the same throughout subsequent loads.

 An example dataset could look similar to the below:

 ```python